YifanShenSZ/SurfGenTorch/example.md

 |  B2   |    11     |    11     |    10      |      9      |
 |  A2   |     3     |     3     |     2      |      2      |

-Total number of weights <= 728 + 112 + 572 + 20 = 1432
+Total number of weights <= 806 + 112 + 572 + 20 = 1510

-During pretraining, the number of training parameters doubles
+During training, the number of training parameters doubles

+## Fitting diabatic Hamiltonian